Banking, Money and Taxes in Spain

 Opening a bank account

 Expats can either open a resident or non-resident bank account in Spain.
 Non-resident accounts can be held in foreign currencies and normally have higher fees, while resident accounts tend to offer more services, have higher interest rates and lower commissions.
-Resident accounts can only be opened by those with a Número de Identificación de Extranjeros (NIE), a Spanish tax identification number.
+Resident accounts can only be opened by those with a Spanish tax identification number or Número de Identificación de Extranjeros (NIE).

 ATMs and credit cards